-Riding a bike came naturally to Pauline Ferrand-Prévot.
-Her parents ran a bicycle school, her sister and brother compete in France.
-Since stepping on a bike as a five-year-old this native of Reims, France, has had victory on her mind.
+Riding a bike came naturally to Pauline.
+Her parents ran a bicycle school, while her sister and brother also compete in France.
+Since stepping on a bike as a five-year-old, this native of Reims, France, has had victory on her mind.

-A junior World Champion on the road and cross-country, Ferrand-Prévot turned pro in 2012 with the Rabobank-Liv team.
-The Dutch-based cycling outfit was the perfect place for Pauline as they allowed her to pursue objectives with them across road, cross-country and cyclocross.
+A junior World Champion on the road and cross-country, Pauline turned pro in 2012 with the Rabobank-Liv team.
+The Dutch-based cycling outfit was the perfect place for her, as they allowed her to pursue objectives with them across road, cross-country and cyclocross.

 The years 2014 and 2015 saw Ferrand-Prévot at the peak of her powers.
 Two XCO World Cup wins in 2014 were followed by victory at the Road Race World Championships in Spain.
 Early 2015, saw Pauline add the Cyclocross World Championship title to her palmares, followed by a second place in the Giro Rossa multi-stage road race in spring.
 Another XCO World Cup win came in Windham in August of that year and a month later she took the Worlds XCO title in Vallnord, Andorra.

 Niggling injury problems severely hampered Pauline's performances during the 2016 season, but as 2017 progressed she began to regain the form that makes her such a special bike rider, culminating in bronze medal at the UCI MTB World Championships in Cairns, Australia.